RAI-SCC/torch_blue/paper/paper.md

 **include torch tutorial example here?**

-While modular priors and predictive distributions are quite common even for packages with a simpler interface flexible variational distributions are much more challenging and are often restricted to mean field Gaussian.
+While modular priors and predictive distributions are quite common even for packages with a simpler interface, flexible variational distributions are much more challenging and are often restricted to mean-field Gaussian.
 This is likely due to the fact that a generic variational distribution might require any number of different parameters and the number and shape of weight matrices can only be determined with knowledge of the specific combination of layer and variational distribution.
 This is overcome in